 An appeal resolution letter will be mailed to the member or member's authorized representative with the expedited appeal decision.
-An expedited appeal for emergency care, or continued hospitalization, will be resolved and notification sent of the resolution within one (1) business day, but no later than three (3) calendar days of the request.
-Expedited appeals that are not for emergency care or continued hospitalization will be resolved within three (3) calendar days of the request.
-If Superior's decision is to uphold the denial, the member or authorized representative can request an expedited fair hearing.
-See information in this section fair hearings.
+An expedited appeal for emergency care, or continued hospitalization, will be resolved and notification sent of the resolution within one Business Day, but no later than 72 hours of the request.
+Expedited appeals that are not for emergency care or continued hospitalization will be resolved within 72 hours of the request.
+If Superior's decision is to uphold the adverse determination, the member or authorized representative can request an expedited State Fair Hearing.
+See information in this section State Fair Hearings.